As D.J. Reed continues to shine for Seahawks, 49ers say ‘it made us sick’ to lose him

 If the team sees Reed as a viable long-term starter at one of the outside corner spots, Seattle could focus on trying to re-sign only one of Griffin or Dunbar instead of both, with each surely looking for significant long-term deals (though Dunbar’s health will obviously be a factor).

-Carroll on Wednesday indicated he thinks Reed could be a fulltime starter at one of the outside corner spots, despite not having the typical Seattle cornerback build.
+Carroll on Wednesday indicated he thinks Reed could be a full-time starter at one of the outside corner spots, despite not having the typical Seattle cornerback build.

 “D.J. has a chance to be an excellent football player over the long haul because he has that special element and it makes up for so many other things,’’ Carroll said.
-“One of the things I have to do well is be able to adapt to the different makeups of the players and what they bring us and not be short-sighted and closed minded.
+“One of the things I have to do well is be able to adapt to the different makeups of the players and what they bring us and not be shortsighted and closed minded.
 Guys can only come in one size and shape and all that.
 So this is a good opportunity and illustration of that.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.